 Kimberly Quon focuses her practice on environmental litigation with an emphasis on the defense of asbestos, toxic torts, and product liability cases.
 She focuses her practice on a diverse group of clients, including premises owners, contractors, and product manufacturers, distributors, and suppliers.
 Kimberly has defended companies in both state and federal courts at various stages of litigation, including pretrial through trial preparation.
 Kimberly has prepared several successful dispositive motions, including motions for summary judgment and summary adjudication, in both state and federal courts.
 She has also successfully obtained voluntary dismissals on behalf of her clients.

 Prior to law school, Kimberly worked at law firms specializing in intellectual property.
-For several years, she worked full time as both a legal assistant and international patent specialist.
+For several years, she worked full time as both a legal assistant and an international patent specialist.
 Prior to joining the firm, Kimberly volunteered as a support attorney with the Public Counsel Law Center, a large pro bono law office in Los Angeles.
 During her time there, she worked on consumer law cases.

 - Motions for summary judgment granted on behalf of product manufacturers in personal injury cases arising from alleged exposures to toxic products.

 - Successfully secured dismissals on behalf of the premises owner in various toxic tort cases, as the result of motions for summary judgment filed in order to demonstrate to plaintiffs that they could not prevail on their theory of premises owner liability, despite extensive testimony from various witnesses.

 - Secured dismissals on behalf of the product manufacturer and premises owner in toxic tort cases, as the result of filing motions to strike essential prior testimony, in order to demonstrate to plaintiffs that no admissible evidence existed to prove their cases.